wangyan100/springbootexamples/spring-boot-elasticsearch/README.md

 ## Getting Started

-This Example shows you how to use ElasticsearchTemplate ,  ElasticsearchRepository , (both of them using TransportClient) to implement ad CRUD SpringBoot Application
+This Example shows you how to use ElasticsearchRepository , TransportClient to implement an SpringBoot + Elasticsearch CRUD Application

 ## Install elasticsearch 6.4.3

-* Download elasticsearch  6.4.3 (for spring2.1.4)
+- Download elasticsearch  6.4.3 (for spring2.1.4)
 https://www.elastic.co/cn/downloads/elasticsearch

-- install it and run it, after it starts successfully, you could browse it like blow
+- Install it and run it, after it starts successfully, you could browse it like blow

 ![screenshot1](./doc/Screenshot1.png)